 The publication features a translated text ‘Baroque Sunbursts’ by Mark Fisher about the potential of rave culture to establish communal relations amidst a world overcome by separations; as well as an introduction by club member Nindzė, comparing Lithuanian rave culture and its social history with the British story. *** Find Viskas bendra here. ***

 From the ‘houses’ of Chicago House and mothers of vogue; to the tribes of rave; and on to the rent parties of the Harlem Renaissance; nightlife communities have long since challenged what a family is and how our domestic spaces may be inhabited as sites of labour, reproduction, intimacy, violence, pleasure and escape.

 Unleashing the full potentials of these alternative kinship forms appears more relevant now than ever.
 Responding to a climate wherein right-wing valorisations of family life have conjoined with the intensified burdens of our domestic realities under pandemic conditions, a new cycle of the ULWC begins: Exiting the Domestic Factory.

-Co-organized by Samantha Lippett, the cycle will broadly explore an anti-work politics of leisure and rest from the standpoint of domesticity, caring labour, and reproduction.
+The cycle will broadly explore an anti-work politics of leisure and rest from the standpoint of domesticity, caring labour, and reproduction.
 Run- ning parallel to this cycle, a series of mixtapes, gatherings and parties will unfold, organised by Deuxnoms.

 Family abolitionism meets an Autonomist anti-work politics – on dancefloors and urban gardens; in communes, flats and district community centres.